10 Tips to Make This the Best Summer Ever with Your Kids

 You CAN reclaim summer for your family.
 In fact, you can make this the best summer ever with your kids.
 It doesn't take travel or a lot of money.
 All it takes is your time.

 That's right, your time.
 I know that sounds like the one thing you don't have enough of.
 If you're anything like most parents, you have a long list of things that need to get done and you feel a little (or a lot!) overwhelmed.
 But it's summer.
 Your kids won't be kids forever.
 This is the stuff their childhood memories are made of.
 These are the experiences that shape who they become.
-Why not decide now to make the most of this opportunity to connect with your kids?

 Of course, your kids also need plenty of lazy summer afternoons with not much happening.
 So finding that sweet spot of "just enough" activity without over-scheduling is the goal.

 1. Set aside some time every day to have fun with your child.
-Whether it's running through the sprinkler together on a hot afternoon or counting the stars on a blanket in the backyard before bedtime, do one thing a day to connect and have fun.
+Whether it's running through the sprinkler together on a hot afternoon or counting the stars on a blanket in the backyard before bedtime, do at least one thing a day to connect and have fun.
 Remember, what matters is always how it FEELS, not how it LOOKS.
 Your child doesn't need a Martha Stewart activity; just a loving connection with you.

-4. Help your kids develop a healthy relationship with time, one that includes the important lif.e skill of being comfortable with their own company, without technology.
+4. Help your kids develop a healthy relationship with time, one that includes the important life skill of being comfortable with their own company, without technology.
 Time is, after all, what life is made of.
-To help kids learn to structure their time, set up a Boredom Buster Jar.
-For over 50 great ideas to put in the jar, and more on why it's good for kids to have a chance to be bored, click here.
+To help kids learn to reclaim their time, set up a Boredom Buster Jar.
+For great ideas to put in the jar, and more on why it's good for kids to have a chance to be bored, click here.

 5. Encourage your child to try something new this summer.
 There's no time like the summer to dabble, experiment, and play with creativity.
 Maybe she wants to try painting, or self-defense classes, or horseback riding.
-Maybe she wants to write a short story or learn how to throw a frisbee well.
+Maybe he wants to try writing a short story or learn how to throw a frisbee well.
 New activities encourage brain development and build your child's focus, frustration management and impulse control.
 For more on nurturing your child's creativity, click here.

-5. Strictly limit technology to certain times of the day.
-When kids are bored and it's hot outside, screentime has a way of swallowing up all their time.
+6. Strictly limit technology to certain times of the day.
+When kids are bored and it's hot outside, screen time has a way of swallowing up all their time.
 It may be a good babysitter, but we all know that's not what kids need.
 The more you limit screen time, the better kids get at finding creative things to do with their time -- and the less they bug you to watch TV or play computer games.
-(For more on what's wrong with screen time, click here.)
+(For more on alternatives with screen time, click here.)

-6. Institute daily reading time and biweekly library visits.
+7. Institute daily reading time and regular library visits.
 Books open the imagination, make time disappear, and give kids a wholesome alternative to screens.
-(They're also highly correlated with school achievement.)
+(Reading is also highly correlated with school achievement.)
 Reading to your child develops a love of stories and books, which is what starts them wanting to read on their own.
 For more on helping your child learn to love reading, click here.
 For a starting list of great books to take to the library with your child, click here.

 Start at dinner tonight by asking everyone what they've loved most about this summer so far.
 Then ask each person to pick one thing for the whole family to do that will make their summer complete.
 Set parameters before you start.
 For instance, no hotel stays, and the total cost of each activity must be under $40 (or whatever your budget is.)
 Here’s a list of ideas to get you started: